abahmanem/near-node-setup-shardnet/tutorial/node-monitoring.md

  * Checking the version of your node

-You can check the version of your node against the network version to see if you are up to date.
+You can check the version of your node against the shardnet network version to see if you are up to date.
 ```bash
 diff <(curl -s https://rpc.shardnet.near.org/status | jq .version) <(curl -s http://127.0.0.1:3030/status | jq .version)
 ```